-Undergraduate programs offered online and on campus in the evening through UMass Lowell's Division of Graduate, Online & Professional Studies have an open enrollment policy: Anyone may enroll in our courses, while anyone with a high school diploma or equivalent may be admitted into a program.
+Undergraduate programs offered online and on campus in the evening through UMass Lowell's Division of Graduate, Online & Professional Studies have an open enrollment policy.
+Anyone may enroll in courses, while anyone with a high school diploma or equivalent may be admitted into a program.
 Visiting students may register using a non-degree course registration form.
-Students who wish to pursue an undergraduate certificate program, an associate's degree or a bachelor's degree must apply for admission to the program through the Division of Graduate, Online & Professional Studies.
+Students who wish to pursue an undergraduate certificate program, an associate's degree or a bachelor's degree must apply for admission to the program.
+Students with a minimum of a high school diploma or equivalent may apply to a degree or certificate program; additional credentials may be required.
 Students must be admitted into a degree or certificate program to be eligible for most financial aid.

 UMass Lowell offers a wide variety of credit certificate programs that allow students to obtain marketable skills within a concentrated time frame.
 These short-term certificate programs consist of a series of courses which, when taken together, demonstrate expertise in a specific area.

 Students are welcome to take certificate program courses on an individual basis, but must formally apply into the certificate program and complete all of the required courses and electives with a C or better in order to receive the certificate.
-To be considered for acceptance into a certificate program, students must hold a high school diploma, or have passed either the GED® or HiSET®.
+To be considered for acceptance into a certificate program, students must hold a high school diploma or have passed either the GED® or HiSET®.
 View information on all of the Division's undergraduate certificates .

-Students are welcome to register for credit or noncredit courses offered by Continuing Education.
+Students are welcome to register for credit or noncredit courses offered by the Division of Graduate, Online & Professional Studies.

-To be considered for acceptance into either an associate's or bachelor's degree program offered through the division of Online and Continuing Education, students must hold a high school diploma or a General Education Development (GED) Certificate.
-Continuing Education operates on a rolling admissions basis and each application is reviewed when the student's file is complete.
+To be considered for acceptance into either an associate's or bachelor's degree program offered through the Division of Graduate, Online & Professional Studies, students must hold a high school diploma or a General Education Development (GED) Certificate.
+The Division operates on a rolling admissions basis and each application is reviewed when the student's file is complete.
 Students must be admitted to a degree or certificate program in order to be eligible for most financial aid.

 The following materials must be submitted for admission: